HaneefAhamed/Hadoop_Map_Reduce/README.md

 ENV PATH $PATH:$JAVA_HOME/bin
 ENV java_path /usr/lib/jvm/java-8-openjdk-amd64

-# RUN is a basic command in Dockerfile to run system call as in the terminal for buildi
-ng the Docker image
+# RUN is a basic command in Dockerfile to run system call as in the terminal for building the Docker image
 # You can install packages and download Hadoop using RUN command

-# ADD file, hdfs-site.xml in the current directory, to the directory, $HADOOP_PREFIX/e
-tc/hadoop/hdfs-site.xml, in the image
+# ADD file, hdfs-site.xml in the current directory, to the directory, $HADOOP_PREFIX/etc/hadoop/hdfs-site.xml, in the image
 ADD hdfs-site.xml $HADOOP_PREFIX/etc/hadoop/hdfs-site.xml

- # EXPOSE informs Docker that the container listens on the specified network ports at r
+# EXPOSE informs Docker that the container listens on the specified network ports at runtime
-untime
 EXPOSE 50010

-# CMD setups a call which is run when the docker image starts, which can be called on
-ce in the Dockerfile
+# CMD setups a call which is run when the docker image starts, which can be called once in the Dockerfile
 CMD ["/etc/bootstrap.sh", "-d"]
 ```